textdb/MCW-Internet-of-Things/Hands-on lab/Before the HOL - Internet of Things.md

 > Note: Your Azure subscription must have MSDN offers associated with it to provision a new virtual machine with Visual Studio pre-loaded.
 If your subscription does not meet this requirement, you will need to either create a new VM with the same settings below, but without Visual Studio pre-installed, then install Visual Studio Community 2017 15.6 or later, or install it on your own machine.

+> **Optional**: If you already have Visual Studio 2017 or greater installed on your machine, you may skip this step.

 1. In the [Azure portal](https://portal.azure.com/), select **+Create a resource**, enter "visual studio community" into the Search the Marketplace box, select **Visual Studio Community 2017 (latest release) on Windows Server 2016 (x64)** from the results, and select **Create**.

    ![+Create a resource is selected in the Azure navigation pane, and "visual studio community" is entered into the Search the Marketplace box.
 Visual Studio Community 2017 (latest release) on Windows Server 2016 (x64) is selected in the results.](./media/create-resource-visual-studio-on-windows-server-2016.png 'Create Windows Server 2016 with Visual Studio Community 2017')